top of page

 Spider-Man: Return of the Sinister Six for Nintendo Entertainment System

-Developed by Bits Studios.
+The second Spider-Man game developed by Bits Studios in one year.
 The 8bit graphics, while a step down, give it an endearing quaintness.
 Includes Vulture for the first time.
-Follows a strict structure but mixes it up with the rare fetch quest.
-Relatively fair and very playable.
+It follows a strict structure but mixes it up with the rare fetch quest.
+It's relatively fair and very playable.

 Release: Oct, 1992